The best hotels in Pecs

 Siklos Castle is another 5 km past Villány and worth folding into the same day trip.
 Base yourself in central Pécs. staying in Belváros means you're back at your hotel in under an hour.
 The Mecsek Hills hotels are actually further from the Villány route, which is another reason we lean centre for most visitors.

-Pecs's best neighborhoods
+Pecs's best hotel regions

 The Cathedral District and Széchenyi tér area are where you want to be.
 Everything else requires a bus or a decent walk, and the further you drift from Belváros, the more you're paying for parking you don't need.